 What Causes Balanitis In Children And How To Treat It?

 Balanitis refers to inflammation of the head or glans of the penis.
-Balanitis in children is mostly self-resolving within two to three days.
-The condition may occur at any age but is frequently seen in boys below the age of five years as they won’t retract or clean under the foreskin of a penis.
+Balanitis in children generally self-resolves within two to three days.
+The condition may occur at any age but is frequently seen in boys below the age of five years, as they may not be able to retract or clean under the foreskin of a penis.

 Conservative interventions may be helpful for managing balanitis in most children.
 However, recurrent balanitis may require surgical intervention, such as circumcision.